EZLiang/Hutton32MRM/README.md

 >5: A TS 'c', with an STS on its output, reverts to the ground state if any of 'c's input is 1.

 -- Tim Hutton

+## About
+Notes:
+1. Working out the register was definitely the hardest part

+More coming soon!